Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Blocks of

-In the following we prove the proposition for the cases of $\wn$ and $\ochn$ by verifying (\ref{I lambda pf}) and partially verifing (\ref{I lambda pf}) resepctively.
-Then we accomplish the remaining cases by using Corollary \ref{coro for H}.
+In the following we will prove the proposition for the case of $\wn$ by verifying the formula (\ref{I lambda pf}) (consequently, the case of $\bar{S}(n)$ is easily solved).
+For the case $\ochn$, we will prove the proposition by partially verifing the formula (\ref{I lambda pf}) and accomplishing the remaining cases by using Corollary \ref{coro for H}.
 So the arguments will be divided into cases.